nicholas-johnson/nicholasjohnson.com/src/pages/javascript-for-programmers/intro.md

 # Hello JavaScript

 JavaScript is an unusual language, not like the other languages.
 Being unusual, it sometimes takes people by surprise.
 Folks coming from other languages often assume that JavaScript is broken in some way because it doesn't work in the way they expected.
-In fact, JavaScript is radically internally consistent, it just has some design choices that were made to simplify the implementation.
+In fact, JavaScript is radically internally consistent, it just has some design choices that are different to what you might be used to.

 These design choices are still visible today through all the layers.
 JavaScript is a language that wears it's soul on its sleeve.

+<aside class="pullquote">JavaScript is the one language that people think they can use without ever having to learn it. - Doug Crockford</aside>

 ## This course